 How many goals has Sunil Chhetri scored against Bangladesh?

-India are all set to take on Bangladesh in a 2022 FIFA World Cup and 2023 AFC Asian Cup joint qualification match at the Jassim Bin Hamad Stadium in Doha, Qatar, on Monday.
+Sunil Chhetri netted a brace as India beat Bangladesh 2-0 in a 2022 World Cup and 2023 Asian Cup joint qualifier on Monday at the Jassim Bin Hamad Stadium in Doha, Qatar.

-This will be the fifth time that India's ace striker Sunil Chhetri will be facing Inid in his illustrious and long international career.
+This was the fifth time the ace Indian forward faced the Bangla Tigers in his illustrious and long international career.

-Chhetri, who is India’s all-time highest goalscorer with 72 goals has faced Bangladesh only four times in the past and has scored three goals.
+Chhetri, India’s all-time highest goalscorer with 74 international goals has faced now scored five goals against Bangladesh in five meetings.

 Editors' Picks